LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 Comments for author
 -------------------
 Hypercoercions can be viewed as space-efficient coercions (Siek, Thiemann, and Wadler 2015), defined via a different BNF (modulo minor differences), but have a merit that the meta-operation to collapse two coercions can be defined by structural recursion.
 I like the idea pretty much because, as the authors point out, the new definition is easier to formalize on top of proof assistants.

-On the other hand, frankly speaking, I'm not sure only such reformulation deserves a new name of hypercoercions because conceptually it's the same.
+☐ On the other hand, frankly speaking, I'm not sure only such reformulation deserves a new name of hypercoercions because conceptually it's the same.
 (In particular, I don't see what is "hyper" about them...)
+> KC: we have explained the source of this name -- inspired by supercoercions.

-The proposed generic proof scheme is intriguing.
+☐ The proposed generic proof scheme is intriguing.
 As far as I understand, the bisimulation proof is similar to Siek-Thiemann-Wadler 2015 but the definition of bisimulation seems subtly different.
 It might be interesting to give a detailed comparison.
+> KC: Working on this.
+Part of the comparision between our bisimulation and the one in Blame&Coercion paper.

 Space-efficient coercions are a hot topic and a theoretical framework to compare different kinds of coercions is important.
 I'd like to see this work at the workshop.